 This may be required for each percona-cluster unit.

 If a series upgrade is attempted while Vault is sealed then manual intervention will be required (see bugs LP #1886083 and LP #1890106).
 The vault leader unit (which will be in error) will need to be unsealed and the hook error resolved.
-The Vault section in the OpenStack Charms Deployment Guide has detailed unsealing instructions and the hook error can be resolved with:
+The vault charm documentation includes unsealing instructions, and the hook error can be resolved with:

 juju resolved vault/N